HullaBrian/Personal-Website/_posts/2024-12-19-Weaponizing-WDAC-Killing-the-Dreams-of-EDR.md

 ## Finding the Attack Vector
 After creating a WDAC policy, it is time to find a way to use it.
 There are three major attack types:

-1. local machine
+1. Local machine
-2. remote machine
+2. Remote machine
-3. full domain
+3. Full domain

 For a **single machine (local/remote)**, all that is needed to deploy a WDAC policy is write permissions on `C:\Windows\System32\CodeIntegrity\`, which by default requires that you have **administrative permissions**.